fire-archive/DesignConcepts/chapters/level_08.md

-# Level 8: Kinds of Fun, Kinds of Players
+# Kinds of Fun, Kinds of Players

 *Originally posted July 23, 2009*